Bug #2476

 There is definitely something funny with tmpfs here.

-Updated by marino 5 months ago
+Updated by marino about 11 years ago

 Okay, I figured out what was going on.